jefdaj/ortholang-demo/templates/patterns.md

 ```
 greencut/
-├── unoptimized.dtr
+├── unoptimized.rrr
-├── optimize-search-cutoff.dtr
+├── optimize-search-cutoff.rrr
-└── optimize-green-genomes.dtr
+└── optimize-green-genomes.rrr
 ```

-Most code is in `unoptimized.dtr`, with each thing you want to optimize assigned to a variable: it should have `search_cutoff` and `green_genomes` along with anything you want to use in scoring like `n_hits`.
+Most code is in `unoptimized.rrr`, with each thing you want to optimize assigned to a variable: it should have `search_cutoff` and `green_genomes` along with anything you want to use in scoring like `n_hits`.
 Then when you want to optimize one of them you do it in a new file like this:

 ```
-include "unoptimized.dtr"
+include "unoptimized.rrr"
 n_hits_by_search_cutoff = score_repeats n_hits search_cutoff [1e-2, 1e-5, 1e-10, 1e-20, 1e-50]
 result = linegraph "n hits by search cutoff" n_hits_by_search_cutoff
 ```